Endometrial cancer treatment by stage

-- If you are diagnosed with stage II endometrial cancer, surgery to remove your uterus and cervix, and possibly both ovaries and fallopian tubes, is the first step.
+- If you are diagnosed with stage II endometrial cancer, surgery to remove your uterus and cervix, and generally both ovaries and fallopian tubes, is the first step.
 Depending on your case, radiation therapy could follow your surgery to eliminate

 - If you are diagnosed with stage III endometrial cancer, you will likely receive a combination of surgery to remove your uterus, ovaries, fallopian tubes, and lymph nodes, followed by radiation and, if necessary, chemotherapy.

 - If you are diagnosed with stage IV endometrial cancer, surgery to remove your uterus, ovaries, fallopian tubes, and lymph nodes is not always required.
 Instead, chemotherapy, hormonal therapies, immunotherapy, and clinical trials (and sometimes

 Our surgical team is recognized internationally as one of the best for the treatment of gynecologic cancers, and consistently ranks as one of the top in the country for surgical care.
 We perform over 1,500 gynecologic surgeries each year, so our patients